Health Topics

 The IGF2 gene provides instructions for making a protein called insulin-like growth factor 2.
 This protein plays an essential role in growth and development before birth.
 Studies suggest that insulin-like growth factor 2 promotes the growth and division (proliferation) of cells in many different tissues.
 Although the IGF2 gene is highly active during fetal development, it is much less active after birth.

-People inherit one copy of most genes from their mother and one copy from their father.
-Both copies are typically active, or "turned on," in cells.
-However, the activity of the IGF2 gene depends on which parent it was inherited from.
-Only the copy inherited from a person's father (the paternally inherited copy) is active; the copy inherited from the mother (the maternally inherited copy) is not active.
-This parent-specific difference in gene activation is caused by a phenomenon called genomic imprinting.
+In most cases, people receive one copy of each gene from the egg cell and one copy from the sperm cell.
+Both copies are usually active, or "turned on," in cells.
+However, the activity of the IGF2 gene depends on whether the gene comes from the sperm cell or the egg cell.
+In most cases, only the IGF2 gene from the sperm cell is active.
+This parent-specific difference in gene activation is called genomic imprinting.

 Health Conditions Related to Genetic Changes